-While recognizing the importance of governmental respect for privacy, the Framework is not intended to impede governmental actions authorized by law when taken to protect national security, public safety, national sovereignty or achieve other important public policy objectives.
-Nonetheless, member economies should endeavor to ensure that the impact of these activities upon the rights, responsibilities and legitimate interests of individuals and organizations is as limited as possible.
+While recognizing the importance of governmental respect for privacy, the Framework is not intended to impede governmental actions authorized by law when taken to protect national security, public safety, national sovereignty or achieve other important public policy Nonetheless, objectives. economies should endeavor to ensure that the impact of these activities upon rights, responsibilities the legitimate interests of individuals and organizations is as limited as possible.